vccw-team/vccw/index.md

 {{ site.scroll_to_top }}

-## About wp-cli
+## About WP-CLI

-* [wp-cli](http://wp-cli.org/) is pre-installed in this Vagrant environments.
+* [WP-CLI](http://wp-cli.org/) is pre-installed in this Vagrant environments.
-* If you install wp-cli in your Host OS, you can fire wp-cli commands from the Host OS.
+* If you install WP-CLI in your Host OS, you can fire WP-CLI commands from the Host OS.

-### Example for wp-cli commands
+### Example for WP-CLI commands

-You have to install [wp-cli](wp-cli.org) in your Host OS.
+You have to install [WP-CLI](wp-cli.org) in your Host OS.

 ```
 $ cd www/wordpress